 It committed Europe’s brewers to taking concerted and measurable action under three pillars of activity:

 - Pillar 1: Increase consumer knowledge of beer and its responsible consumption

 - Pillar 2: Ensure responsible advertising and marketing

 - Pillar 3: Address alcohol misuse

-Whilst there are inherent difficulties in identifying a direct causal link between these improvements and the individual actions supported by the brewing sector, what is undeniable is that, since the adoption of the EU Strategy and the creation of its Forum, key harm indicators related to the misuse of alcohol have been moving in the right direction.
+Whilst there are inherent difficulties in identifying a direct causal link between improvements in alcohol related harm data and the individual actions supported by the brewing sector, what is undeniable is that, since the adoption of the Beer Pledge, key harm indicators related to the misuse of alcohol have been moving in the right direction.